 d.
-Administration of the Plan
+Administration of Plan

-The Plan is administered as a single employer plan by the Board of Trustees (the "Board") which includes an appointee of the Mayor, the City's Chief Financial Officer, a member of City Council, two representatives elected by the retired membership and three representatives elected by active City membership.
+The Plan is administered as single employer plan by the Board of Trustees(the "Board") which includes an appointee of the Mayor, the City's Chief Financial Officer, a member of City Council, and three representatives elected by the membership (active and retired).
 All modifications to the plan must be supported by actuarial analysis and receive the recommendations of the City Attorney, the Chief Financial Officer, and the Board of Trustees.
-Each pension law modification must be adopted by at least two thirds vote of the City Council and approved by the Mayor.
+Each pension law modification must be adopted by at least two thirds vote to the City Council and approved by the Mayor.